turingschool/curriculum/source/topics/better_views/pagination.markdown

 <%= paginate @articles %>
 ```

 Refresh the view and you should see the page links show up.

+#### Tweaking the Links

 There are additional options available to control how many page links are rendered.
-If you are interested in customization, check out the [Kaminari Recipes](https://github.com/amatsuda/kaminari/wiki/Kaminari-recipes) (https://github.com/amatsuda/kaminari/wiki/Kaminari-recipes).
+If you are interested in customization, check out the Kaminari Recipes at https://github.com/amatsuda/kaminari/wiki/Kaminari-recipes

 ### Respecting `page`